malcprentice/malcprentice.github.io/Invention-CitationGeneralRules.md

     * Smith and Suzuki (2010) say that English is great.
     * ~~(Smith and Suzuki, 2010).~~
     * ~~Smith & Suzuki (2010) say~~
     * This is for citations.
-In [References](Invention-ReferencesGeneralRules, always use "&"
+In [Reference](Invention-ReferenceGeneralRules), always use "&"
 * Acronyms like "UNESCO" or "SUA"?
     * First time
         * In brackets (United Nations High Commision for Refugees [UNHCR], 2000)